You could get a payment if you have a severe disability which was caused by vaccination against any of the following diseases:

 You should let the office that deals with your benefit or tax credit claim know if you’ve got a Vaccine Damage Payment.

-For full eligibility criteria and details of how to claim, visit the following webpage:
+For details of how to claim, visit the following GOV.UK webpage: